 When an end user requests something new, it’s helpful and important to understand the assets they already have.
 This could be related to the possibility of overprovisioning and overspending but also incompatibility – where new software won’t work on a particular OS or with another installed application.

-Knowing the assets that an end-user already has can considerably help to automate self-service provisioning, especially if role-based IT and telephony profiles have also been created.
-For example, a request for application X could be compared to the software assets already installed on the end-user’s PC, checked against approved software for the end-user’s role and then automatically approved and installed.
+Knowing the assets that an end-user already has can help to automate self-service provisioning, especially if role-based IT and telephony profiles have been created.
+For example, a request for application X could be compared to the software assets already installed on the end-user’s PC, checked against approved software for the end-user’s role, and then automatically approved and installed.
 The self-service capability can also be used as part of asset audits – allowing the end-user to agree or disagree with the list of assets currently assigned to them.

 Whether you want to think of this as risk management, cost saving, or being able to better meet end-user requests for additional software – ITAM allows the service desk and/or ITAM staff to understand where installed and licensed software is seldom used or not used at all, or where capabilities are unnecessarily duplicated by two different pieces of software.
 The result being that the software can be uninstalled or harvested, added to a license pool, and redeployed as needed.
-You'll ultimately save money as there’s no need to purchase new licenses, and in times of budget constraints, the service desk is able to fulfil service requests despite a lack of available budget.
+You'll ultimately save money as there’s no need to purchase new licenses, and especially in times of budget constraints, your service desk is able to fulfil software-related service requests despite a lack of available budget.

 With the quarterly or annual actioning of PC and laptop replacement cycles, when your service desk has ITAM data it’s able to better understand, and plan for, not only the assets being refreshed but the potential impact of updated applications on service desk volumes.
 Ranging from OS upgrades, standard off-the-shelf software, to niche applications used by only a small number of end users – each of which will potentially result in an increased level of help requests.